You’ve built a fantastic service.

-These employees need a framework.
-Scripts that give them a set of guidelines they can use to request online reviews.
-It's possible to acquire positive online reviews at scale - if you have the right scripts.
+Your employees need a framework.
+Review request scripts that give them a set of guidelines that they can use to request online reviews on your behalf.
+It’s possible to generate positive reviews at scale – if you have the right review request scripts.

 A word of caution here.

-You'll need to resist the temptation to follow these scripts, any scripts, blindly.
+You’ll need to resist the temptation to follow these review request scripts, any scripts, blindly.
 Conversations with customers are free-flowing and organic.
 They can be messy and unpredictable.

 Flexibility is key here.

 Mindlessly following these review request scripts is an easy way to turn your would-be positive reviews into scathing negative responses.
 A face-to-face request requires nuance, attentiveness, and sincerity.